 Thinning your paint will be a little bit different depending on what type of paint you are using.
 To thin your paint, begin by pulling out a small amount of paint to thin at a time.
 There is no exact consistency, but you can get your paint close to perfect with the following guidelines:

 Keep in mind that there is no specific consistency when thinning paint.
-It is all a matter of how thick or thin you think the paint should be.
+It is all a matter of how thick or thin you think the paint viscosity should be.

 Step 7: Test The Paint Again